Erasure Correction for Noisy Radio Networks

-However, we also note that a number of well-known protocols are static.
-For instance, assuming nodes know the network topology and use public randomness, the optimal broadcast algorithm of \citet{gkasieniec2007faster} is static.
+However, we also note that a number of well-known protocols are non-adaptive.
+For instance, assuming nodes know the network topology and use public randomness, the optimal broadcast algorithm of \citet{gkasieniec2007faster} is non-adaptive.
 In particular, under these assumptions nodes can compute the broadcast schedule of their neighbors for this protocol.
 The same is true of the Decay protocol of~\citet{bar1992time}.
-Since broadcast is the most studied problem in radio networks, the fact that the state-of-the-art broadcast algorithm is static gives strong evidence that studying static protocols is worthwhile.
+Since broadcast is the most studied problem in radio networks, the fact that the state-of-the-art broadcast algorithm is non-adaptive would seem to make studying non-adaptive protocols worthwhile.
 Moreover, though requiring that nodes know the network topology and use public randomness may seem restrictive, in the context of simulations this assumption is actually quite weak: we can dispense with both assumptions by simply running any primitive that informs nodes of the network topology or shares randomness before our simulation is run at a one-time additive round overhead.
-Any primitive to learn the network topology or share randomness from the classic radio network setting coupled with the $O(\log n)$ trivial simulation as described in \Cref{sec:intro} suffices here.
+Any primitive to learn the network topology or share randomness from the classic radio network setting coupled with the simple $O(\log n)$ simulation as described in \Cref{sec:intro} suffices here.
 This overhead is negligible if the simulated protocol is sufficiently long or we run many simulations on our network.
 Lastly, we note that it is often the case that nodes can even \emph{efficiently} compute the broadcast schedule of their neighbors---see \citet{haeupler2016faster}---and so this one-time cost is often quite small.
-Broadly speaking, then, any protocol in which knowing the topology and sharing randomness allows nodes to compute their neighbors' broadcast schedule is static.
+Broadly speaking, then, any protocol in which knowing the topology and sharing randomness allows nodes to compute their neighbors' broadcast schedule is non-adaptive.

 We now state the main theorem of this section and proceed to describe how we prove it.

 \staticSimulationTheorem*